Misrepresentation In Property Sales: the consequences of not telling the truth when selling property

 The moral of the story

-Sellers should be upfront about any issues that affect the property and buyers should take all steps they consider appropriate to obtain the information that they want before committing to a purchase.
+Sellers should be upfront about any issues that affect their property and buyers should take all steps they consider appropriate to obtain the information they want before committing to a purchase.

-If a seller doesn’t know or is unsure of the answer to a buyer’s question, they should consider not answering the question.
+If a seller doesn’t know – or is unsure of – the answer to a buyer’s question, they should consider not answering the question.
 However, by not providing a response the seller could be putting their sale at risk, as the buyer may not be prepared to proceed without an answer.

 Sometimes a seller will qualify their response, but this in itself is not always enough to prevent a claim.
-It is important to discuss it with your property solicitor.
-You can be sued
+It is important to discuss it with your property solicitor, and to make sure the solicitor who is carrying out conveyancing on your property transaction has undertaken the correct conveyancing searches.

-If you are interested to read about real cases which have been decided by the Courts, examples can be found in our article “Property Misrepresentation Claims in Practice”.
+If you would like to read about real cases which have been decided by the Courts, examples can be found in our article “Property Misrepresentation Claims in Practice”.

-If you are facing a claim for property misrepresentation or believe that you have a claim yourself, please do feel free to get in touch.
+If you are facing a claim for property misrepresentation or believe that you have a claim yourself, please do feel free to get in touch with us.

 This article is for information only.
 It is not a precise statement of the law and should not be relied upon as or for a substitution for proper legal advice.